bris00/DFMA/diary/Essay 1.md

 Thank you for taking the time to play with me, especially the night of your birthday will always be a memory I will hold dear.
 It still makes me feel weak and leaky when I think back on it.
 Something I cannot help but do all too often.

-I appYour choices and rules are always fair and well-thought-out, and I am grateful for the structure and stability they provide.
+I appreciate all the time you spend making rules  Your choices and rules are always fair and well-thought-out, and I am grateful for the structure and stability they provide.
 Your enforcement of these rules ensures that I stay on track and continue to grow and develop.

 Thank you again for all that you do.
 Your hard work does not go unnoticed, and I am lucky to have you in my life.
 Please know that you are appreciated and valued.
 Really.